Updated Oct 24 2019

 Actually, it was the US Government.
 The US Government developed and refined Tor browser technology to protect their own anonymity and communication channels:

-“The core principle behind Tor, namely, 'onion routing,' was originally funded by the US Office of Navel Research in 1995, and the development of the technology was helped by DARPA in 1997”
+“The core principle behind Tor, namely, 'onion routing,' was originally funded by the US Office of Navel Research in 1995, and the development of the technology was helped by DARPA in 1997.” —Joseph Babatunde Fagoyinbo.

 Tor was finally released to the public in 2002.

 Yes and no. It is not possible to hack the Tor algorithm, as far as we understand.
-It can be tracked backward through the maze of computers to the source—but unfortunately, by the time you are finished this cumbersome process, your great-great-great grandchildren will be very old.
+It can be tracked backwards through the maze of computers to the source—but this cumbersome process would take decades to complete.

 For a similarly interesting story, WW2s Enigma machine was only cracked from an analysis of human nature.